metromerce/frontend-challenge/README.md

 - Use the [GitHub API](https://developer.github.com/v3/repos/#list-all-public-repositories) to list all public repositories.
 - Show 10 repositories in a table with all the information that you judge necessary.
 - Add pagination to allow the user to navigate the repositories, 10 by 10.
+- Please use Redux or MobX as state management

 # Guidelines